-Professional film maker, photographer and adventurer, Kevin Merrey, shares his expert tips on the kit you need to create a top quality travel film without blowing the budget...
+Professional filmmaker, photographer and adventurer Kevin Merrey shares his expert tips on the kit you need to create a top quality travel film without blowing your trip's entire budget...

 You're now able to pack these small gadgets into a backpack, or even clip the drone to your belt, which I think is a super cool idea as it prevents you from being weighed down by anything too heavy.
 As we all know, whatever weight you carry seems to get heavier and heavier the longer you carry it for!

 With just these three gadgets you will be able to capture quality footage with ease, leaving more room in your bag for essentials such as food, water and spare clothes.
 We really are living in a golden era of adventure film making.
 Whereas before a long journey on foot with a heavy camera kit was maybe something to avoid, it's now so easy to travel light while still being armed with some great tech.